TiaWasTaken/AI-ChatBot/README.md

 - **AI-Powered Responses:** The chatbot uses Google's Generative AI to provide intelligent and dynamic answers.

 ### Dependencies
 You will need to install the following dependencies in order to run this code.
-Also in order to run it you will need an API key

 ```python
 pip install google-generativeai